nodejs/node-convergence-archive/WORKING_GROUPS.md

 ### [Benchmarking](https://github.com/nodejs/benchmarking)

-The Benchmark working group's purpose is to gain consensus for an agreed set of benchmarks that can be used to:
+The Benchmarks working group's purpose is to gain consensus for an agreed set of benchmarks that can be used to:

 1. track and evangelize performance gains made between Node releases
 2. avoid performance regressions between releases